d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/self-attention-and-positional-encoding.md

 Note, however, that self-attention by itself does not preserve the order of the sequence.
-What do we do if it really matters that the model know in which order the input sequence arrived?
+What do we do if it really matters that the model knows in which order the input sequence arrived?

 The dominant approach for preserving